| Annual Reports *

 To deliver our projects, we partnered with…

 Lebanon now faces a devastating economic crisis and high unemployment, making these young people even more vulnerable to poverty and exploitation.
-Covid-19 has shown how digital illiteracy can exacerbate existing socioeconomic inequalities in a vicious cycle.
+Moreover, Covid-19 has shown how digital illiteracy can exacerbate existing socioeconomic inequalities in a vicious cycle.
 In this context, tech education has the potential to give young people the skills to lift themselves out of hardship and secure online work in a growing sector.

 CodeClub, an extra-curricular club where older students can come and self-teach was introduced in 2019.
-Though only the most dedicated students attended, we see this as essential to them being able to accelerate their learning and for student interns to work on their internship projects.
+Firstly, though only the most dedicated students attended, we see this as essential to them being able to accelerate their learning and for student interns to work on their internship projects.
 Our teacher Mustafa Kharnoub’s parting advice in his exit interview was: “The more self-learning the better.
-You need nothin but self learning for your own evolution.”
+You need nothing but self learning for your own evolution.”
 Secondly, we learned that when working with illiterate students like at Sonbola Centre, classes should not overly focus on language-based software and kits like Bee Bot and Robot Turtles give students a break from learning new words.

 We learned that it is essential to have laptops for each student to avoid time wasting.
 We now ensure that each student has their own laptop ready to use at the start of class.
 This required installing a lock on the classroom door as laptops are left out overnight.
 We also learned to ensure equipment is kept in secure and organized cupboards from the start and that classrooms are locked and all CodeBrave staff have keys.